Kim Gruenenfelder: Audiobooks

-Under her married name Kim Smith, Gruenenfelder is a prolific audiobook director, specializing in celebrity reads.
-Well regarded among comedians, she directed The Jerusalem Syndrome: My Life as a Reluctant Messiah and Attempting Normal by Marc Maron, Mustache Shenanigans by Jay Chandrasekhar, Life Will Be the Death of Me: ...and You Too! by Chelsea Handler, and Dear Girls by Ali Wong.
-She has also directed audiobooks for dozens of other public figures, including Tyra Banks, Jennifer Beals, Lilia Buckingham, Jaina Lee Ortiz (reading for Sonia Sotomayor), Samira Wiley, Curtis Armstrong, and Robbie Rogers.
+Under her married name Kim Smith, Gruenenfelder is an audiobook director, specializing in celebrity reads.
+She directed The Jerusalem Syndrome: My Life as a Reluctant Messiah and Attempting Normal by Marc Maron, Mustache Shenanigans by Jay Chandrasekhar, Life Will Be the Death of Me: ...and You Too! by Chelsea Handler, and Dear Girls by Ali Wong.
+She has also directed audiobooks for other public figures, including Tyra Banks, Jennifer Beals, Lilia Buckingham, Jaina Lee Ortiz (reading for Sonia Sotomayor), Samira Wiley, Curtis Armstrong, and Robbie Rogers.

 As Kim Gruenenfelder Smith, she directed the audiobook for Nicholas Kristof and Sheryl WuDunn's Tightrope: Americans Reaching for Hope, which was narrated by Jennifer Garner.

 Gruenenfelder directed the audiobook for Tara Westover's memoir Educated, narrated by Julia Whelan.
 The audiobook was recognized by the American Library Association for 2019 Amazing Audiobooks for Young Adults, as well as being named Audible's 2019 Best Memoir of the Year.
 Most notably, Educated received the Audie Award for Autobiography or Memoir in 2019.

 Multiple other audiobooks directed by Gruenenfelder have been nominated for Audie Awards.
 Gruenenfelder directed Marriage Be Hard by Kevin and Melissa Fredericks in 2022, which was nominated for the Audie Award for Faith-Based Fiction and Nonfiction.
 Marriage Be Hard was also nominated for an NAACP Image Award in 2023.